external-link

 3. Add your grossed-up dividends to your income for the year.

-4. Calculate the tax on that grossed-up amount.
+4. Calculate your tax owing on that grossed-up amount based on your tax rate.

 6. Claim a provincial tax credit based on where you live.